stil/efmig/README.md

    - Migrations directory.
 Enter a path relative to location of C# project where DbContext exists.
 Default value is `Migrations`.
    - DbContext .csproj path: pick the path of C# project that holds your DbContext class.
    - DbContext fully qualified name: this is a full class name of DbContext, for example `MyApp.MyDbContext`.
-   - DbContext configuration code: here you need to configure connection string for `dotnet-ef` to work.
-See [explanation below](#dbcontext-configuration-code).
+   - DbContext configuration: you can use either the Visual Builder or Custom Code mode.
+See [explanation below](#dbcontext-configuration).
 4. Save profile.

-### DbContext configuration code
+### DbContext configuration

+You have two options for configuring your database connection:

+#### Visual Builder (Recommended)

+The Visual Builder provides a user-friendly interface to configure your connection:
+1. Select "Visual Builder" mode in the Configuration Mode section.
+2. Choose your database provider from the dropdown (PostgreSQL, MySQL, SQL Server, or SQLite).
+3. Either:
+   - Fill in individual connection fields (Server, Port, Database, Username, Password), or
+   - Check "Use connection string directly" and paste your connection string.
+4. The generated C# code will be shown in real-time in the preview box.

+The Visual Builder automatically generates the correct connection code for your selected database provider with proper defaults.

+#### Custom Code

+If you prefer to write the configuration code manually:
+1. Select "Custom Code" mode.
+2. Write your configuration code directly using C# syntax.

-`optionsBuilder` variable of type `DbContextBuilder<TYourDbContext>` is defined and you are expected to configure connection string using C# syntax.
+The `optionsBuilder` variable of type `DbContextBuilder<TYourDbContext>` is available for you to configure.

-Postgres example
+Postgres example:
 ```csharp
 var connectionString = "Host=myserver;Username=mylogin;Password=mypass;Database=mydatabase";
 optionsBuilder.UseNpgsql(connectionString);
 ```

-MySQL example
+MySQL example:
 ```csharp
 var connectionString = "server=localhost;user=myuser;password=mypassword;database=mydb;";
 var serverVersion = ServerVersion.AutoDetect(connectionString);